microchip-pic-avr-examples/pic18f47q10-adc-dc-motor-with-touch-interface-mplab/README.md

 ## Description

-In this application demo, Curiosity Nano Base click board with PIC18F47Q10 Curiosity Nano board, QT7 Xplained Pro extension board for capacitive touch sensors, and DC motor 8 Click board to control the DC motor are used.
+In this application demo, Curiosity Nano base for click boards with PIC18F47Q10 Curiosity Nano board, QT7 Xplained Pro extension board for capacitive touch sensors, and DC motor 8 Click board to control the DC motor are used.
 This application demo demonstrates the usage of ADCC with hardware CVD technique and PWM peripherals of the PIC18F47Q10 MCU to control the DC motor with touch interface.
 For more details about CVD technique please refer to the application note AN1478: mTouch™ Sensing Solution Acquisition Methods Capacitive Voltage Divider available on Microchip website.
 The firmware libraries for this demo example is generated with the help of MPLAB® X Code Configurator (MCC) plugin available with MPLAB X IDE.
 For more details about how to set up a basic mTouch project please refer to [mTouch® Capacitive Sensing Library Module for Mplab® X Code Configurator User’s Guide.](http://ww1.microchip.com/downloads/en/DeviceDoc/40001852A.pdf "mTouch® Capacitive Sensing Library Module for Mplab® X Code Configurator User’s Guide").

 ## DC motor control using touch interface